These simple swaps make for a decadent meal that won’t leave you feeling like an overstuffed turkey.

 The combination of bread, butter, and rich stock means stuffing tastes amazing, no matter what.
 There’s no need to add sausage or other meat fillings, says Jackie Newgent, R.D.N.

 Instead, “punch up the flavor with herbal goodness,” she suggests.
 “Along with dried sage or poultry seasoning, add fresh chopped Italian parsley, fresh sage, and some fresh thyme or rosemary.”
-And opt for wheat bread over white.
+And opt for wheat bread over white for a boost of fiber.

 9. Season Without Salt